oscarotero/oscarotero.gal/en.md

 - I've created a [CSS processor](http://stylecow.github.io/) and wasn't be able to make it popular.
-- I've released a product by myself, doing everything (concept, design, development, etc) and nobody used it.
 - [I've started a company](http://anavallasuiza.com) with other partners and we weren't able to do what we wanted.
 - I cannot speak fluid english (yet).
 - After many attempts, I'm not able to make a homemade dough bread.
-- I cannot create a beautiful personal website.
+- I didn't make a beautiful personal website.

 ---